comcaptain/study/electron.md

 In the js referenced in loaded html page, you can:
 - Write whatever code that works in normal Chrome browser
 - Write code that uses nodejs API (only if `webPreferences.nodeIntegration` option is true when window is opened).
 This means that you can use full power of nodejs and do things like visiting local file system, visiting local DB...
-In sum, you can do whatever a backend program can do
+In sum, you can do whatever a backend program can do.
+With this, we can do fancy stuff like this:
+  - In the main process, get data from the webserver and stores result into DB/file/memory
+  - When a new web page is opened, get data from the DB/file/memory rather than webserver.
+Then opening 10 web pages is same as opening 1 web page from server's point of view.
+And tasks like big data filtering can be done in client's PC.
+With this, web page would be more responsive and burden of server is lessened.
 - Fully control the Chromium window by invoking API provided by electron.
 With the API, you can do things like below:
   - Lock the Chromium window and make it not moveable
   - Move the Chromium window to a specific position